rapchic/wg-structure-organization/CHARTER.md

 - Guide research efforts and oversee content creation.
 - Ensure documentation is reviewed, updated, and approved.
 - **Term length:** 1 year (renewable via election).
+- Publish quarterly transparency reports on GitHub.
+- Facilitate bias audits of documented models annually.

 ### Participants
 - Research topics and share insights on DevRel organizational models.
 - Contribute to discussions and working group initiatives.
 - Create and review content by submitting PRs (pull requests) to the Structure and Org repository.
 - Vote to ratify working group documentation.
+- Minimum commitment: 2-4 hours/month for core contributors.

 ## 5. Decision-Making & Collaboration

 ### Consensus-Driven Decision-Making
-The working group operates on a consensus model.
+- The working group operates on a consensus model.
 Major decisions, such as adopting new frameworks or best practices, will be discussed in meetings and ratified via participant voting.

+### Charter Amendments
+- Requires 2/3 majority vote of active participants + Steering Committee approval.

 ### Collaboration Tools
 - **GitHub**: All official documents and best practices will be stored and maintained in the Structure and Org repository.